10 Foods You Didn't Know You Could Freeze, But Totally Should

 One day before you're primed to preheat the oven for your next butter-filled recipe, transfer as many sticks as you need to the refrigerator to thaw.

-"When stored in the refrigerator, butter can pick up off-flavors," Bolling says, and keeping the wrapper on helps prevent this before and after freezing—and it eliminates the need for additional storage tools.
+"When stored in the refrigerator, butter can pick up off-flavors," Bolling says.
+Keeping the wrapper on helps prevent this before and after freezing—and it eliminates the need for additional storage tools.

 The frozen banana smoothie hack is a well-known one, and you can employ the same strategy for avocados as well.